redhat-appdev-practice/openapi-quarkus-archetype/README.md

 - Integrates OpenAPI Generator via Maven Plugin
 - Generates JPA Entity classes from the OpenAPI contract
+  - Uses the OpenAPI Generator configuration option `additionalModelTypeAnnotations` to add `@javax.persistence.Entity` on each Model
+  - Uses `x-extra-annotation` on Model fields to add JPA annotations to getters
-- Generates API Interfaces with JAX-RS/RestEasy annotations
+- Generates API Interfaces with JAX-RS annotations

 ## Forthcoming Features